michelledo94/Classifying-Amazon-product-reviews/README.md

 # Classifying-Amazon-product-reviews
-text classification with machine learning and neural networks
+Text classification with machine learning and neural networks